philqc/Dynamic-Capacity-Network-Pytorch/README.md

 to make quick changes to patch sizes and to the layers of the models.
 - Visualization of the salient patches

-# Example of visualization of salient patches
+### Example of visualization of salient patches
 ![Example](example_mnist.png)

 ### To do:
 - Implement hint loss
 - Experiment on other data sets
+- Evaluate results for all models and compare them to the paper's results